The Underlying Cause of Most Illness and Disease

 - Difficulty remembering or concentrating

-- Cravings for sugary or grain-based foods
+- Cravings for sweet foods or grain-based foods

 - Difficulty healing from injury or overuse

-- Heavy around the mid-line
+- Weight-gain around the waist

 How many of these inflammatory behaviors are active in your life at this moment?